• MATTHEW MAGENHEIM

 I have been fortunate to have spent most of my career prior to joining the Investments Office, investing and working in the developing world.
 I have witnessed the impact of affordable and reliable electricity on a remote village, a new export market on the lives of rural herdsmen and a bottle of nevirapine solution on an HIV-exposed newborn.

 These experiences have inspired me to find ways to combine my financial and entrepreneurial background with my philanthropic interests to promote the “common good.”
 Although the most personal rewards come from direct interaction and mentorship, the greatest impacts can often be made by contributing to an institution and its mission.
-I am motivated in my current position by the role that the Investment Office plays in supporting Wesleyan’s financial aid budget and program development and knowing that this relationship will catalyze today’s students as well as future students to impact the world for good.
+I am motivated in my current position by the role that the Investments Office plays in supporting Wesleyan’s financial aid budget and program development and knowing that this relationship will catalyze today’s students as well as future students to impact the world for good.

 What do you do for fun?